palakpwl07/palakpwl07/README.md

 ## 🌐 About My Work

-For detailed information about my professional experience, please visit my [LinkedIn profile](https://www.linkedin.com/in/palak-porwal/).
+For detailed information about my professional experience, please visit my <a href="https://www.linkedin.com/in/palak-porwal263/" target="_blank">LinkedIn profile</a>.

 For a portfolio of my projects, please visit my [portfolio site](https://www.yourportfolio.com).